codio/site/source/docs/quickstart/crunch.md

 If you want to select one or more lines of code (to delete or move to another location) then you should do the following

 - click on a line you want to select but make sure you click away from a field that requires input
 - to select more multiple lines, then press the shift key and click on another line in order that all lines between the first line and this line are selected.
-You should see multiple lines then highlighted.
+You should then see the multiple lines highlighted.

-Once you have the one or more lines selected, you can either delete all lines (by pressing delete from the toolbar on the right) or by draggin the selected lines to the required destination.
+Once you have the one or more lines selected, you can either delete all lines (by pressing delete from the toolbar on the right) or by dragging the selected lines to the required destination.

 ## Running your code